BrentLab/NetProphet_2.0/CONTAINER/README.md

-# BUILDING A NETPROPHET 2.0 CONTAINER
+# NETPROPHET 2.0 CONTAINER

 We use [Singularity](https://sylabs.io/singularity/) to run NetProphet in a container environment.
 Provided is the definition file that allows you to easily build a distributable NetProphet image.

 Some useful applications of running in a container: